-If a stylized wheel needs to be replaced with the spare steel wheel DO NOT use the stylized chrome wheel bright lug nuts as they do not seat properly on the steel wheel.
-Use the six chassis supplied lug nuts with attached washer located in the co-driver foot well compartment.
-The chassis supplied lug nut hex is the correct size for the lug wrench (Do not use Adapter).
+If a stylized wheel needs to be replaced with the spare steel wheel DO NOT use the stylized lug bolts as they do not seat properly on the steel wheel.
+Use the six chassis supplied lug bolts located in the co-driver foot well compartment.
+The chassis supplied lug bolt hex is the correct size for the lug wrench.